biolink/biolink-model/docs/DiseaseOrPhenotypicFeatureAssociationToThingAssociation.md

----
-parent: Classes
-title: biolink:DiseaseOrPhenotypicFeatureAssociationToThingAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: DiseaseOrPhenotypicFeatureAssociationToThingAssociation
+# Type: disease or phenotypic feature association to thing association